What is a broadband router?

 Back in the dial-up days most home users would have a single modem connected to one computer, and sharing the internet was a fiddly process.
-Now a broadband router provides a hassle free method of getting online anywhere in the home, and without requiring you to power up a computer and manually dial (though you do miss out on that bleepy-scratchy noise of a modem negotiating a connection).
+Now a broadband router provides a hassle free method of getting online anywhere in the home, and without requiring you to power up a computer and manually dial the ISP (though you do miss out on that bleepy-scratchy noise of a modem negotiating a connection).

 Today’s routers also offer a wealth of home networking features.
 On the most basic level you can easily share internet access via wired or wireless connectivity, but it also allows you to - among many other things - share files between systems, stream media around the home and implement security measures to protect your network.

 Almost all home broadband offers now include a router as part of the deal, very often for free, so there’s no need to purchase anything before signing up for a new package.